How to Fit a New Radiator, the Essentials for a Successful Project

 Step 2.
 Remove the Radiator

 Disconnect the valves from the radiator, after placing a bucket or bowl near the pipes and laying more rags.
-The pipes will pull from the radiator valves, but be careful not to over extend them.
+The pipes will pull from the radiator valves, but be careful not to overextend them.
 Once the piping is disconnected, the radiator should lift away from the wall, but be careful about the weight, and you will probably need to pour any water left inside the radiator into the bucket that you have handy before taking the radiator from the room.

 It is unlikely that your new radiator will fit onto your existing brackets, so you will need to use the stencil supplied with your radiator to mark where your brackets will go.
-Decide on your radiator position and height, and mark the centre of the radiator on the wall.
-Measure out from the centre to each bracket, and use the stencils to mark the holes.
+Decide on your radiator position and height, and mark the center of the radiator on the wall.
+Measure out from the center to each bracket, and use the stencils to mark the holes.
 It is important that your radiator is level, so use a spirit level when positioning the stencils.
 Once marked, you can drill the holes, insert Rawl plugs, fit the new thermostatic valves to your radiator (after applying some PTFE tape), screw on your brackets, and hang your radiator on the wall.

 Depending on the position of your new radiator, you will need to decide how best to run the pipes to your radiator.
 This will be different for all rooms, so the measuring will need to be carefully done.
 Always measure twice before cutting (with the pipe cutter), and smoothing the ends over with emery cloth.
 Solder joints to the pipework as you go, as this will make measuring more efficient, and fit clips for the pipes as you go too.
 The final fit into the valve is very important, and you will be using olives to fit the pipes to the valves, so make sure they are the correct size before trying to fit them.